The Ultimate Guide to Law Firm Billing Best Practices

 Billing History Report

-The Billing History Report provides a detailed view of open receivables, past-due receivables, and paid invoices.
-This provides a complete history of your clients’ invoicing.
+The Billing History Report provides a detailed view of open receivables, past-due receivables, and paid invoices, providing a complete history of your clients’ invoicing.

 Matter Balance Summary Report

-The Matter Balance Summary Report gives your law firm a snapshot of outstanding receivables, as well as how much work is in progress, and expenses in progress, on a per-matter or per-client basis.
-It allows your firm to look at what future revenue remains to be collected for each matter.
+The Matter Balance Summary Report gives your law firm a snapshot of outstanding receivables, as well as how much work is in progress and expenses in progress, on a per-matter or per-client basis.
+It allows your firm to determine what future revenue remains to collect for each matter.

 Invoice Payments Report

-The Invoice Payments Report gives firms a detailed view of payments on invoices for individual matters made towards individual service and expense items.
+The Invoice Payments Report gives firms a detailed view of payments on invoices for individual matters made towards personal service and expense items.
 It also details the users responsible for those line items.

 Revenue Report

-The Revenue Report helps your firm visualize and quantify key performance metrics on a per-user, per-client, and per-matter basis.
-The report details hours, expenses, and taxes in terms of unbilled, billed, and collected amounts.
+The Revenue Report helps your firm visualise and quantify key performance metrics on a per-user, per-client, and per-matter basis.
+The report details hours, expenses, and taxes regarding unbilled, billed, and collected amounts.

 How to get paid faster